ray-project/ray/doc/source/cluster/kubernetes/examples/tpu-serve-stable-diffusion.md

 ```

 You may now monitor the status of the RayService in the Ray dashboard from the the 'Serve' tab.
 The installed RayService
 should create a running application with the name 'stable_diffusion'.
-The application will have two deployments, the
+The Ray Serve application will have two Ray Serve deployments, the
 API ingress which will receive input prompts and the Stable Diffusion model server.